brendanmcc02/film-rec/notes.md

 ## For the potential future
+1. integrate letterboxd - realistically it's more used by people than imdb
-1. **Collaborative filtering:** can be introduced by asking other people to upload their imdb data. (reddit post, social media post, asking friends).
+2. **Collaborative filtering:** can be introduced by asking other people to upload their ~~imdb~~ letterboxd data. (reddit post, social media post, asking friends).
-2. integrate letterboxd
-3. account creation, cookies
+3. account creation, cookies. users can add to their IMDb/letterboxd watchlist through the website (integrate them somehow)
+4. **Diversify** dataset: add directors, actors, country, language, etc.
-4. accommodate users without imdb/letterboxd account, they can search a DB and rate films on the website, user profile generated from their ratings
+5. accommodate users without imdb/letterboxd account, they can search a DB and rate films on the website, user profile generated from their ratings
-5. **Diversify** dataset: add directors, actors, country, language TMDb API is free
-6. Implement date rated? higher weighting towards more recent ratings. taste evolves

 ## Data Collection